 “As a market leader, Nynas offers an extensive portfolio of high-performance transformer oils that already fulfil and outperform the specifications of the revised IEC standard,” says Dr. Gaia Franzolin, Nynas Global Marketing Manager.

-The only Nynas Naphthenics products sold directly to endusers, transformer oils span three grades – Standard, High, and Super Grade, see product list.
+The only Nynas Naphthenics products sold directly to endusers, transformer oils span three grades – Standard, High, and Super Grade.
 The company’s range also includes the recently introduced bio-based NYTRO® BIO 300X, a renewable high-performance transformer oil.
 Like all other Nynas products for the electrical industry, this latest addition is fully recyclable.

 Four letter labelling